University of Frankfurt Institute for Social Research: History

-The Institute has been both a research enterprise and, during its Frankfurt periods, a provider of instruction in sociology at the university there.
-To this end, The Institute selected Axel Honneth, Professor for Social Philosophy at Goethe University Frankfurt and the Jack B. Weinstein Professor of the Humanities in the department of philosophy at Columbia University, as its director to succeed Friedeburg.
-Following Honneth's resignation in 2018, Ferdinand Sutterlüty became the acting director until 2021, when he was replaced by Stephan Lessenich on a permanent basis.
+The institute has fostered research and, during its Frankfurt periods, provided university instruction in sociology.
+To advance both missions, the institute appointed Axel Honneth, Professor of Social Philosophy at Goethe University Frankfurt and the Jack B. Weinstein Professor of the Humanities in the philosophy department at Columbia University.
+After his 2018 resignation, sociologist Ferdinand Sutterlüty served as acting director until 2021, when sociologist Stephan Lessenich succeeded him on a permanent basis.